reljicd/spring-boot-empty-mvc-thymeleaf-template/README.md

-# Spring Boot Empty MVC Template
+# Spring Boot Empty MVC Thymeleaf Template

 ## About

-This is an empty MVC template for quick bootstrapping of projects.
+This is an empty Spring Boot MVC Thymeleaf template for quick bootstrapping of Spring Boot projects.

+It was made using Spring Boot, Thymeleaf, Spring Data JPA, Spring Data REST.
+Database is in memory H2.

 ## How to run